 Temporal variability was assessed using Mann Kendall Rank statistic while spatial analysis was based on Kriging method using Surfer software.
 In Mann Kendall trend tests, positive values are indicative of an increase in the constituent with time, whereas negative values indicate a decrease in the constituent with time with strength of the trend proportional to the magnitude of the Mann-Kendall Rank Statistic (Helsel and Hirsch, 1992).
-A HYSPLIT model was used for backward trajectory analysis to compute simple air parcel and can be run interactively on the website (http:// ready.arl.noaa.gov/HYSPLIT.php).
-A three day back trajectory analysis based on the NOAA HYSPLIT model (Draxler and Rolph, 2003) was used to understand the origins of the air masses arriving in East Africa.
-The meteorological input for the trajectory model was the GDAS (Global Data Assimilation) dataset (reprocessed from National Centres for Environmental Prediction (NCEP) by Air Resources Laboratory).
+A HYSPLIT model was used for backward trajectory analysis to compute simple air parcel and can be run interactively on the website (http://ready.arl.noaa.gov/HYSPLIT.php). Α three day back trajectory analysis based on the NOAA HYSPLIT model (Draxler and Rolph, 2003) was used to understand the origins of the air masses arriving in region.
+The meteorological input for the trajectory model was the GDAS (Global Data Assimilation) dataset (reprocessed National Centres Environmental from for (NCEP) Prediction by Air Resources Laboratory).